42BV/rest-convention/02-basic-url-design.md

 | /cars/1       | PATCH  | The updated car  |
 | /cars/1       | DELETE | The deleted car  |

-# Anatomy of a Resource.
+# Anatomy of a Resource

 A REST API is a collection of resources.
 A Resource represents something in the domain of your application.
-For example: a domain for a webshop might have
-Stock, Product and Customer resources.
+For example: a domain for a webshop will contain Stock, Product and Customer resources.

 A resource is something that can be manipulated.
 For example we can add, remove and update a resource.

-A resource can also be queried: we can get a list of a particular resource, but we can retrieve the details of a specific resource.
+A resource can also be queried: we can get a list of a particular resource, but we can also retrieve the details of a specific resource.

 Before REST we would create specific URL's for each operation or query type.
 One URL to request a list,